Free Shipping On all Orders over $400 · Zero Tariffs for Most Countries

 For me, it is not enough that a print be archival—it must also feel alive.
 The subtle tactility of this paper gives soul to the image.
 It transforms a photograph into an offering.

 Every print I make is the result of long, patient hours in the temples—measured not in time, but in stillness.
-By choosing bamboo, I extend that stillness into the material world, with a paper that respects the earth, carries the image with grace, and disappears softly into time.
+By choosing bamboo, I extend that stillness into the material world, with a paper that honours the earth, carries the image with grace, and disappears softly into time.

 1 min read